GokyB/VoidBoost/README.md

 </p>

-This program will install the basic libraries, configure your drivers and enable lightdm-gtk-greeter as default login service.
+This program will install the basic libraries, install the desktop environment and drivers.

 Installation:
 $ sudo xbps-install -S git